mantidproject/mantid/docs/source/release/v6.1.0/diffraction.rst

 - New algorithm :ref:`RebinRagged <algm-RebinRagged>` which can rebin a workspace with different binning parameters for each spectrum
 - New options "cache directory" and "clean cache" in the Advanced Setup tab of the SNS Powder Reduction interface
 - New caching feature is added to :ref:`SNSPowderReduction <algm-SNSPowderReduction>` to speed up calculation using same sample and container.
+- Support fitting diffractometer constants with chi-squared cost function in <algm-PDCalibration>.

 Engineering Diffraction
 -----------------------